odrnk/bookmarkext/docs/initial_plan.md

 At the root level, the grid contains all root tags and all not tagged bookmarks.
 If a tag is dbl-clicked, it shows all its children tags and all bookmarks that have this tag.

-If a tag is right-clicked, it show a context menu with the following options: "**Open**", "Open all in tabs", "New Tag", "New Bookmark", "Cut", "Copy", "Paste", "Unset", "Delete".
+If a tag is right-clicked, it show a context menu with the following options: "**Open**", "Open all in tabs", "New Tag", "New Bookmark", "Cut", "Copy" (disabled for root tags), "Paste", "Unset", "Delete".

 If a tag is copied and pasted somewhere, it will  create a new parent tag for it and all its bookmarks will have this parent tag.

+A root tag cannot be copied and pasted into another tag.
+It can only be moved (cut & pasted).

 If a tag is cut and pasted somewhere, it will no longer have its old parent and so its bookmarks.